tosdr/tosback-versions/Google/Privacy Policy.md

 ### customised search results

 For example, when you’re signed in to your Google Account and have the Web & App Activity control enabled, you can obtain more relevant search results that are based on your previous searches and activity from other Google services.
 You can [learn more here](https://support.google.com/websearch?p=privpol_searchactivity&hl=en_GB).
 You may also get customised search results even when you’re signed out.
 If you don’t want this level of search customisation, you can [search and browse privately](https://support.google.com/websearch?p=privpol_incognito&hl=en_GB) or turn off [signed-out search personalisation](https://www.google.com/history/optout?hl=en_GB).

+### Customising our services

+For example, we may display a Google Doodle on the Search homepage to celebrate an event specific to your country.

 ### deliver our services